Discord has become extraordinarily popular as a chat app the last few years, and isn’t slowing down any time soon.

-Affiliate marketing is a great way to see how active your users are and how many of them are willing to follow links and make purchases.
+Affiliate marketing is a great way to test how active users are, and how many are willing to make a purchase.

-This type of marketing has been all over social media, from Instagram to Youtube, and is only recently hitting Discord.
+This type of marketing is all over social media, from Instagram to Youtube, and is only recently hitting Discord.

-Affiliate programs allow you to offer a discount to your users, and those who purchase through your links will earn you money for every completed transaction.
+Affiliate programs allow you to offer a discount to users through unique affiliate links, and those who purchase through your links result in a commission for every completed transaction.

-The best-known brands that do affiliate marketing are NordVPN, SquareSpace, and multiple mobile game platforms that use this to advertise.
+The best-known brands that do affiliate marketing are NordVPN, SquareSpace, and mobile game platforms.